 The foodway connects the river area with people, growing food and medicinal plants.
 Come explore the food forest and relish (hah!) the delight of seeds becoming plants for life.

-The food forest, which began in 2017, offers access to a variety of edible plants.
-They include medicinal plants like echinacea, nut trees like the chestnut, an assortment of native berries, as well as a section dedicated to kitchen herbs and familiar veggies.
+The food forest was first established in 2017 and offers access to a variety of edible plants.
+These include medicinal plants like echinacea, nut trees like the chestnut, an assortment of native berries, as well as a section dedicated to kitchen herbs and familiar veggies.

-Take a stroll through the foodway and learn about all the edible beauties.
-And get your hands dirty in our volunteer opportunities.
+Take a stroll through the Foodway and learn about all the edible beauties.
+And get your hands dirty in regular volunteer opportunities.

-To sustain and expand the Bronx River Foodway at Concrete Plant Park.
+Our mission is sustain and activate the Bronx River Foodway in collaboration with stakeholders at Concrete Plant Park.

 To learn more about the Bronx River Foodway contact Nathan Hunter at: Foodway@bronxriver.org

 Tune into the Bronx River Alliance Facebook @Bronx_River and Instagram @Bronx_River for regular virtual tours and workshops from the Foodway and Concrete Plant Park.

 City soils can sometimes carry toxic metals like lead!
 Learn how to test for metals in soil and keep our community safe from contamination!
 Bring a sample from your garden or green space to learn the status of your soils.
 Attend an upcoming public soil testing event or drop off a sample at the Bronx River Alliance offices at Starlight Park.
 For questions or concerns, contact Foodway@bronxriver.org and 718-542-4124.